kaninde/kaninde.github.io/pms/about_pms_en.md

 Local data lives on your device.
 Uninstalling the app can **permanently remove** that data unless you have exported a backup ZIP.

 **Is this an official federation app?**
-No. PMS is a **tool for you and your coach**.
+No. PMS is a **tool for you and help your coach to achive productivity**.
 You remain responsible for verifying weights, attempts, and rules against the official technical controller and competition regulations.

 ---